 Gustin heard a commotion in the parking lot between 1:45 a.m. and 2 a.m.
 When he looked out the door, he saw a group of 5-6 women surround Mosho's car, one at each door and one in front and back.

 "They were trying to get her out," Gustin said.
 "They said, 'Get out, get out, get out.'"

 The bartender said a young woman who was not either of the victims was standing at the driver's side window of Mosho's car, picked up a rock "the size of a baseball" and threw it against the glass

 Then Gustin went back inside to warn his coworker that he was going to clear people out of the parking lot, and as he walked he heard glass shatter.

-At the hearing, Peterson projected photographs of Mosho's car on a screen.
+At the hearing, Petersen projected photographs of Mosho's car on a screen.
 The windshield is broken in two places in the photos and the rear driver's side window is smashed in.

 "She is in the middle of a nowhere, far away from home, and is surrounded by a mob," Petersen said.
 "I don't see that as a defense to drinking and driving and having killed someone ...
 10-20 years for this night is too much to have given the victims contributing to this situation."